 1. Abstract

-Understanding the complexities of community dynamics requires a greater understanding of the interactions among species and the forces that influence the structure of these interactions.
+The ecology and evolution of communities requires greater understanding of interaction networks as the interactions among species are as important as other metrics such a species richness and abundance in structuring the community.

-We present a study of bark lichen communities associated with Populus angustifolia (narrowleaf cottonwood), where we applied quantitative network modeling to investigate the genetic effects of a foundation tree species on bark-lichen community interactions networks.
+We present a study of bark lichen communities associated with Populus angustifolia (narrowleaf cottonwood), where we applied quantitative network modeling to investigate the genetic effects of a foundation tree species on bark-lichen community interaction networks.

 There were three main findings: